howerj/cdb/readme.md

   - And the PNG Specification: <https://www.w3.org/TR/PNG/>
   This would make the format incompatible with other programs that manipulate the CDB file format however.
-But would allow the shrinking of empty CDB databases, and to encode information about
+But would allow the shrinking of empty CDB databases, and to encode information about pointer sizes and the like.
+There is scope for adding a header in the key-value section after the first 2KiB Initial Hash Table.
+A key-value pair that is not referenced by any of the tables could be used to store CRC information, and other data.
+  Some CDB implementations may be able to detect this however, and report an invalid file.
+The header would need to be 4KiB in if 32 and 64 bit versions of this library were to be supported simultaneously.
 - (De)Compression could be added with the [shrink][] library, making the database smaller.
 - Various schemas, type information, and a query language could be built upon